Matrix Associated Chondrocyte Implantation

-ACI has been proven to provide long-lasting pain relief and help patients regain knee function.
+ACI provides long-lasting pain relief and help patients regain knee function.
 The newly adopted MACI® procedure is the third generation ACI.
 It offers a safer way to deliver cells to the damaged area of cartilage.

 MACI (autologous cultured chondrocytes on porcine collagen membrane) is a procedure that repairs cartilage using the patient’s own cells.
-They are grown in a laboratory and placed onto a film.
+The cells grow in a laboratory with placement on a film.
 This film is implanted into the area where the damaged cartilage was located.
 This provides long-lasting pain relief and improved function.

 Here’s How the MACI Process Works

 First, Dr. Tandron will determine if a surgical intervention is necessary.
 A knee arthroscopy will be performed to assess the knee’s cartilage damage.
 Therefore, if he thinks that MACI may be an option for you, Dr. Tandron will take a biopsy (a sample of tissue approximately the size of two Tic Tacs) of your healthy knee cartilage.
-The biopsy is shipped to state of the art, FDA licensed cell processing facility in Cambridge, MA, where it will be cryogenically stored.
-In a proprietary process, cartilage cells are expanded and uniformly seeded onto a resorbable collagen membrane.
+The biopsy ships to a state of the art, cell processing facility in Cambridge, MA, that has FDA approval for storage.
+In a proprietary process, cartilage cells expand and uniformly seed onto a resorbable collagen membrane.

 The MCAI implant is delivered to the operating room on the day of your surgery and will be shaped by your physician to the size and shape of your cartilage defect.
 In other words, this implant will be placed onto your knee and affixed to the damaged area.
 Over time, the implanted cartilage cells will continue to grow and solidify, covering and filling the affected area leaving the patient with a new cartilage surface.